bagisto/bagisto-docs/docs/1.x/package-development/initial-setup.md

-# Create a new package Manually
+# Create a new package manually

 By manually setting up package, we assume that you are familiar with packages directory structures and flow.
 In Bagisto we are already created multiple packages so let's start with bagisto default `package` folder.